DimitriKenne/CryptoFuturesBot/docs/trading_bot_workflow.md

 # Trading Bot - Complete Operational Workflow

 **Author:** DimitriKenne
-**Date:** 2025-08-24 02:40:59 UTC
+**Date:** 2025-08-28 22:34:03 UTC

-This document outlines the definitive, end-to-end operational workflow for the live trading bot.
-It serves as the official blueprint for the `trading_bot.py` implementation.
+This document outlines the definitive, end-to-end operational workflow for the live trading bot, including support for "Hybrid mode" with a robust CLI menu, improved input validation, and timeout handling for human-in-the-loop confirmation.

 ---